Localizing ensures the data and insights produced from your global study are valid and comparable across markets.

 Ensure your sample provider is using legitimate recruiting methods and, if utilizing an online panel, adheres to industry standard sample quality and panel management norms, like those provided by ESOMAR.

 3. Language Translation

 Let’s get one thing out of the way: computer/machine language translations are not acceptable for market research.
 For a study to yield usable data, the respondent must fully understand question and response meaning.
 Often, source questionnaires use language (idioms, colloquialisms, etc.) that is difficult to translate as there are no equivalent local language concepts.
-This is where human translators with strong command of source and target language make the difference.
+This is where human translators with a strong command of the source and target language make the difference.

-Translation is also an area where choice of research supplier can make a difference.
+Translation is also an area where the choice of research supplier can make a difference.
 Choose a firm that has staff in the region to provide guidance during the translation and localization process.
 They will have the depth of knowledge to avoid issues like confusing phrases or the use of leading questions.
 And, if the study is to be conducted online, an experienced global firm will be able to guide the translation so all supporting materials (introduction email, instructions, etc.) are clear and motivate respondents to participate and complete the survey.